-The Motley Fool is dedicated to helping the world invest — better.
+The Motley Fool is dedicated to making the world smarter, happier, and richer.

-Founded in the US in 1993 by brothers Tom and David Gardner (those two handsome chaps on the right), The Motley Fool helps people attain financial freedom through our website, our selection of premium investing newsletters and our share dealing service.
+Founded in the United States in 1993 by brothers Tom and David Gardner (those two handsome chaps on the right), The Motley Fool helps people attain financial freedom through our website, our selection of premium investing newsletters and reports.

 In 1997 we launched the UK version of The Motley Fool and that’s the website you’re looking at right now.